Can you look them in the eyes?

-"Can you look them in the eyes?" is a 2021 public health campaign of the British government during the COVID-19 pandemic, designed to encourage the public to follow COVID restrictions.
+"Can you look them in the eyes?" was a 2021 public health campaign of the British government during the COVID-19 pandemic, designed to encourage the public to follow COVID restrictions.
 It was launched in January 2021 across radio and television, as well as in other media.

 Overview

-Produced by the advertising agency MullenLowe, and filmed at Basingstoke and North Hampshire Hospital, the campaign features adverts showing close-up facial shots of a number of doctors, healthcare workers and COVID patients wearing oxygen masks, and asks people if they can "look them in the eyes" and tell them they are doing everything they can to stop the spread of the virus, while urging the public not to leave home unless for essential reasons.
-Media, including EuroWeekly News, have described it as "the hardest hitting ad campaign ever", and a change in tone from previous UK public health campaigns during the pandemic.
-In addition to these adverts, a short film features one-on-one interviews with staff working at Basingstoke and North Hampshire Hospital in which they discuss their experiences looking after patients with COVID.
+Produced by the advertising agency MullenLowe, and filmed at Basingstoke and North Hampshire Hospital, the campaign featured adverts showing close-up facial shots of a number of doctors, healthcare workers and COVID patients wearing oxygen masks, and asked people if they could "look them in the eyes" and tell them they were doing everything they can to stop the spread of the virus, while urging the public not to leave home unless for essential reasons.
+Media, including EuroWeekly News described it as "the hardest hitting ad campaign ever", and a change in tone from previous UK public health campaigns during the pandemic.
+In addition to these adverts, a short film featured one-on-one interviews with staff working at Basingstoke and North Hampshire Hospital in which they discussed their experiences looking after patients with COVID.

 The campaign's launch occurred a few weeks after England had entered a third period of national lockdown in an attempt to control an ongoing increase in the number of daily cases of the virus, and deaths linked to it.
 The adverts first appeared on television on 22 January 2021, airing during commercial breaks on ITV and Channel 4.
 The campaign was subsequently rolled out to other media, including radio and social media platforms, the following day.